zombie-einstein/bourse/docs/source/pages/numpy_discrete_event_usage.rst

 Numpy Discrete Event Environment
 --------------------------------

-This environment allows market state and market instructions to be returned/submitted as Numpy arrays.
+This environment has the underlying functionality as :py:class:`bourse.core.StepEnv` but allows market state and market instructions to be returned/submitted as Numpy arrays.
 This has the potential for higher performance (over native Python) using vectorisation (with some limitations on functionality) in particular for ML and RL use-cases.

-The simulation environment can be initialised from a random seed, start-time, tick-size, and step-size (i.e. how long in time each simulated step is)
+The simulation environment can be initialised with the parameters:

+- *random seed*: A value used to seed the random number generator.
+- *start time*: Time to initialise the orderbook with.
+The time field of the orderbook is used when recording events and trades.
+- *tick-size*: Value between price-levels of the order book.
+Prices are represented by integers, so the tick-size can represent an arbitrary value (e.g. a fixed number of decimal places).
+A value of ``1`` can be used for simplicity, but different values can be used to represent assets with differing tick sizes.
+- *step-size*: The (simulated) time between simulation steps, i.e. each simulation step the simulated time is incremented by this amount.
+Inside a step the time is incremented by ``1`` for each instruction, so this value should account for this, e.g. a step-size of ``10_000`` will allow for 10,000 instructions to be processed inside a single step.

 .. testcode:: numpy_sim_usage